Jayatheertha: Theatre activities

 Jayathirtha has conducted more than 150 theatre training programs, focusing on issues including life skills.
 He penned and directed 65 street plays and ten stage plays from 1996 to 2007.
 He organized those plays to spread social awareness among illiterates and the backward classes.
 Jayathirtha directed Hathim Thi, an experiment with 500 actors, at the Al-Ameen school building.

 Jayathirtha has used street plays as an effective medium to convey philosophical messages, concerning social issues, imbued with the entertaining flow.
 His approach is to involve the audience in the flow of the plays.
 He scripted six stage plays and 69 street plays/shows.

 Radio

 Jayathirtha directed a 450-episode of educational radio drama for children, Chukki Chinna – Chinnara Chukki, for an NGO Education Development Center under Sarva Shikshana Abhiyana program of Government of India.
-This interactive syllabus-based radio program was recorded between 2005-2007, but it continues to play on the radio for first-standard to sixth-standard students in Karnataka government schools.
+This interactive syllabus-based radio program was recorded between 2005 and 2007, but it continues to play on the radio for first-standard to sixth-standard students in Karnataka government schools.